tpascarella/tpascarella.github.io/_posts/2021-07-22-becoming-technical-enough.markdown

 [The Odin Project](https://www.theodinproject.com/about) is the best resource I have found to become a full stack developer.

-It's an open source project that "is the coding resource we had when we got started."
+It's an open source project that is, "the coding resource we had when we got started."

 It lays out the entire path, from nothing up to a job ready coder.
-It provides structure and direction that you would otherwise have to figure out on your own.
+It provides structure and direction that you would otherwise have to figure out on your own through trial and error.

 ## 2) Learn by Doing.